temach/reports/FIA-Lab-3.1-DNS1.md

 4. create/read/update/delete a zone
 5. change server mode: caching, caching+forwarding, master, slave

-unbound-control provides a way to access the functionallity above remotely.
+unbound-control provides a way to access the functionality above remotely.

 ### What do you need to put in resolv.conf (and/or other files) to use your own name server?